Why Track Systems Are the Foundation of Professional Gallery Lighting?

 Final perspective on art gallery track lighting

 Art gallery track lighting is not about convenience or cost.
-It is about control, flexibility, and respect for art.
+It is about control, flexibility, and respect for art — which is why it remains one of the best lighting solutions for art galleries.

 When designed as a system, track lighting: